Pointer (computer programming): C arrays

-This allocates a block of five integers and names the block array, which acts as a pointer to the block.
+This allocates a block of five integers and names the block a, which acts as a pointer to the block.
 Another common use of pointers is to point to dynamically allocated memory from malloc which returns a consecutive block of memory of no less than the requested size that can be used as an array.

 While most operators on arrays and pointers are equivalent, the result of the sizeof operator differs.
-In this example, sizeof(array) will evaluate to 5*sizeof(int) (the size of the array), while sizeof(ptr) will evaluate to sizeof(int*), the size of the pointer itself.
+In this example, sizeof(a) will evaluate to 5 * sizeof(int) (the size of the array), while sizeof(ptr) will evaluate to sizeof(int*), the size of the pointer itself.

 Default values of an array can be declared like:

-int array[5] = {2, 4, 3, 1, 5};
+int a[5] = {2, 4, 3, 1, 5};